Zephyr Mortgages Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-If you have an estate agent involved then inform them immediately so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
+If you have an estate agent involved then inform them straight away so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
 Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You will need to appoint new lawyers that are on the Zephyr Mortgages conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new solicitors may be able to help
+Your new lawyers may be able to assist

 Copyright © Lexsure Limited, 2025